Elinchrom

 Elinchrom LTD is a Swiss company manufacturing flash equipment and light shaping tools for professional photographers.
 The company was founded in 1962 in Renens, Switzerland.

+In 2025, Elinchrom head office and logistics centre are transferred to Bussigny, Switzerland.

 Range

-Elinchrom produces compact flash heads, battery packs, continuous light accessories, remote controls, light shapers and other accessories.
+Elinchrom produces monolight flash heads, battery monolight, off-camera flash, continuous light, remotes, light shapers and other accessories.

-Compacts flash heads
+Monolight flash heads

 Recently, Elinchrom moved their tooling for the Compact entry-level lights to India where they are now producing the D-Lite RX series.
 The professional compact series, the ELC Pro HD is manufactured in Switzerland.